bertt/gltfinfo/README.md

 # gltfinfo

-Tool for getting glTF information like number of triangles, vertice positions, boundingbox, custom vertex attribute _BATCHID (used in 3D Tiles)
+Tool for getting glTF geometry information like number of triangles, vertice positions, boundingbox, custom vertex attribute _BATCHID (used in 3D Tiles)

 ## Installation